Clemson Baseball's Weekly Wrap

 TCI Hitter-of-the Week

-The redshirt senior infielder from Milton, GA earned his first hitter-of-the-week award after going 9-for-15 (.600) in four games last week.
-Byrd had two doubles, two triples, a homer, seven RBI, 10 runs, and six walks for a .714 on-base percentage and a 1.200 slugging percentage.
+The sophomore outfielder from Simpsonville, SC earned his second hitter-of-the-week award after going 6-for-14 (.429) in four games last week.
+Teodosio had one double, two runs, and one walk for a .467 on-base percentage and a .500 slugging percentage.

 Other hitters of note: